hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 }
 ```

-The `view` representing the recipient's operations can be exactly the same of that used for the issuance, or different
+The `view` representing the recipient's operations can be exactly the same of that used for the issuance, or different.
 It depends on the specific business process.

 Thanks to the interaction between the sender and the recipient, the recipient